devisis/rock-paper-scissors-lizard-spock/README.md

 ### Colour Scheme

 With the colour scheme I picked two colours that I felt complimented each other well on (https://coolors.co/).
-I also inspected the colors in my background image and selected a few that would blend in.
-I feel the neon orange partnered with the glow carrys forward the feeling that the user in an arcade.
+I also inspected the colours in my background image and selected a few that would blend.
+I feel the neon orange partnered with the glow carrys forward the arcade vibe that my work tries to express.

 ### Typography

-- I chose a Google font that I felt wasnt too professional and went along with the fun attention grasping theme I had in mind.
+- I chose a Google font called Yanone Kaffeesatz that I felt wasnt over the top and went along with the fun attention grasping arcade theme I had in mind.
 The text is clear and easy to read and gives the buttons a smooth look.

-- font-awesome - used the icons from font awesome for the rock, paper, scissors, lizard, and spock options as they were easy to identify.
+- font-awesome - used the icons from font awesome for the rock, paper, scissors, lizard, and spock button options as they were easy to identify.

 ### Wireframe